PoinT GOResearch

 Agility vs. Change of Direction

 In soccer, both matter.
-Pre-planned COD speed determines how efficiently a player can execute practiced movement patterns—turning to receive a pass, spinning away from a defender.
-Reactive agility determines how quickly a player can read and respond to unpredictable game stimuli—an opponent's body lean, a ball trajectory, a teammate's run.
-Research suggests that reactive agility differentiates soccer playing levels more strongly than pre-planned COD speed alone.
+Pre-planned COD speed determines how efficiently a player executes practiced movement patterns — turning to receive a pass, spinning away from a defender.
+Reactive agility determines how quickly a player reads and responds to unpredictable game stimuli — an opponent's body lean, a ball trajectory, a teammate's run.
+Sheppard & Young (2006) demonstrated that reactive agility differentiates soccer playing levels more strongly than pre-planned COD speed alone, with elite players showing 12–15% faster reactive times at equivalent COD scores.
+This has direct training implications: a program built exclusively on cone drills and ladder work will improve COD speed but leave reactive agility — the match-deciding variable — largely untrained.

 Agility in Soccer: Demands Analysis

-GPS and video analysis of elite soccer matches reveal key demands on agility:
+GPS and video analysis of elite soccer matches reveal the scale of agility demands:

-• Players perform approximately 700–1,400 direction changes per match, averaging one every 4–6 seconds.
+• Players perform approximately 700–1,400 direction changes per match, averaging one every 4–6 seconds throughout the 90 minutes.

-• Most direction changes involve deceleration, reorientation, and re-acceleration over 1–5 meter distances.
+• Most direction changes involve deceleration, reorientation, and re-acceleration over 1–5 meter distances — not long sprints through open space.

-• High-intensity direction changes (those requiring significant deceleration and power output) occur roughly 100–200 times per match.
+• High-intensity direction changes (those requiring significant braking force and explosive re-acceleration) occur roughly 100–200 times per match, clustered in the first and last 15-minute periods when decisive actions are most likely.

-This demands profile means soccer agility training must address: deceleration mechanics, lateral movement efficiency, single-leg strength, and perceptual-cognitive speed—not just running fast through cones.
+This demands profile means soccer agility training must address deceleration mechanics, lateral movement efficiency, single-leg strength, and perceptual-cognitive speed — not just cone-to-cone running velocity.

 Physical Foundations of Agility